Dog and Cat Vaccinations in Matthews

 Vaccinating your pet on a regular basis is one of the most important ways to keep them healthy.
-Vaccines protect against viruses and diseases, including rabies, Bordetella, and feline leukemia.
+Dog and cat vaccines protect against viruses and diseases, including rabies, Bordetella, and feline leukemia.
 The likelihood of your pet’s exposure to certain diseases increases if you take them to areas such as boarding kennels, grooming salons, daycare facilities, and dog parks.

 Core Vaccines for Dogs and Cats

 Many vaccines are available for dogs and cats, but only some of them are considered essential.
 These are called core pet vaccines.
-Non-core vaccines are not essential but may be recommended based on your pet’s lifestyle and risk of exposure to certain diseases.
+Non-core vaccines, such as leptospirosis, are not essential but may be recommended based on your pet’s lifestyle and risk of exposure to certain diseases.

 Core vaccines recommended for dogs: